Binary Colloidal Alloy Test Low Gravity Phase Kinetics-Critical Point (BCAT-KP-1-Critical Point) - 01.21.15

 Session 3: Homogenize and photograph samples 1-10 (using EarthKAM software on laptop) and stow sample module for six months.
 The experiment is torn down after operations are complete.

 Session 4: At end of increment after homogenization, manually photograph samples 1 through 10.
-Re-stow sample module and tear down after operations are complete.
+Re-stow sample moduled tear down after operations are complete.^ back to top

 Binary Colloidal Alloy Test (BCAT)